-procurement administrator, in consultation with the Commission staff, Agency staff, and the procurement monitor" and "subject to Commission review and approval."
-255 do not exceed benchmarks based on market prices for like products in the region.
+Prior to the revisions to the RPS contained in Public Act 99-0906, benchmarks used for renewable energy resources procurements (i.e., confidential price levels above which no bids would be accepted) were developed pursuant to a statutory provision requiring that the price paid for renewable energy resources being procured "not exceed benchmarks based on market prices for renewable energy resources in the region," and required that such benchmarks "be developed by the procurement administrator, in consultation with the Commission staff, Agency staff, and the procurement monitor" and "subject to Commission review and approval."368 do not exceed benchmarks based on market prices for like products in the region.
 For purposes of this subsection (c), "like products" means contracts for renewable energy credits from the same or substantially similar technology, same or substantially similar vintage (new or existing), the same or substantially similar quantity, and the same or substantially similar contract length and structure.
 Benchmarks shall be developed by the procurement administrator, in consultation with the Commission staff, Agency staff, and the procurement monitor and shall be subject to Commission review and approval.
-If price benchmarks for like products in the region are not available, the procurement administrator shall establish price benchmarks based on publicly available data on regional technology costs and expected current and future regional energy prices.
-256
+If price benchmarks for like products in the region are not available, the procurement administrator shall establish price benchmarks based on publicly available data on regional technology costs and expected current and future regional energy prices.369

-For the procurements to be conducted under the revised Section 1-75(c) as described in this Plan, the concept of being "cost-effective" for the competitive procurement of RECs has been revised.
+For the procurements to be conducted under the revised Section 1-75(c) as described in this Plan, the concept of being "cost-effective" for the competitive procurement of RECs has been was revised.
 Specifically, through changes by P.A.
 99-0906, "cost-effective" now means that the prices for RECs

-Due to the sensitive nature of the benchmark development process and how the release of information related to the level of the benchmark could impact bidder behavior in competitive procurements, this Plan will not provide additional information on the process for developing the benchmark or any range of potential benchmark prices.
+Due to the sensitive nature of the benchmark development process and how the release of information related to the level of the benchmark could impact bidder behavior in competitive procurements, this Plan will not provide additional information on will not be provided regarding the process for developing the benchmark or any range of potential benchmark prices.

-These benchmarks are not to be used to curtail or otherwise reduce contractual obligations entered into by or through the Agency prior to June 1, 2017.257
+These benchmarks are not to be used to curtail or otherwise reduce contractual obligations entered into by or through the Agency prior to June 1, 2017.370